forsbergsskola-se/gp23_project2/README.md

     - **Monday Sprint Retrospective and Planning**: Every Monday before noon, the team will gather to conduct a sprint retrospective on the previous week's sprint, analyzing what went well, what could be improved, and identifying any problems.
 This session will also include planning for the upcoming week, setting goals, and determining tasks for each team member.
     - **Daily Scrum**: Each day, the team must conduct a daily scrum meeting, with each student present.
 During the daily scrum, each member will briefly discuss what they worked on yesterday, what they plan to work on today, and any blockers or challenges they are facing.
     - **Friday Weekly Review with Kevin**: Every Friday, the team will have a weekly review meeting with Kevin.
 During this session, the team will present their progress, receive feedback, and brainstorm potential tasks and improvements for the following week.

-- **Individual Deliverables**:
+- **Presentation of the Game**:
+  - **Visual Presentation**: Include screenshots and videos that highlight key features and gameplay.
+These should be prepared for the final presentation.
+  - **Live Demonstration**: On the jury day (last day of the course), each group will present their game live in front of a jury joining via Discord.
+This will take place on-site at Forsbergs Skola.
+  - **Presentation Outline**: The team should follow the outline prepared during Week 3 to ensure all critical aspects of the project are covered effectively during the presentation.

+### Individual Deliverables:
-  - **Post Mortem**: A reflective report (at least 500 words, recommended 1000) detailing the student's contributions, successes, challenges, and learnings.
+- **Post Mortem**: A reflective report (at least 500 words, recommended 1000) detailing the student's contributions, successes, challenges, and learnings throughout the project.
+The report should include:
+  - **Daily Journal**: A detailed journal documenting the student’s daily contributions and activities, including what was discussed during the daily scrum meetings.

 ## Technical Requirement: AI Implementation
 Each project must include AI elements using Unreal Engine’s Behavior Tree and Blackboard systems.
 Here are a few examples of how AI can be implemented: